The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 Pro Tip

 The safety bar squat is an excellent exercise if you find that you fall forward in the squat.
-By doing a phase of training using the safety bar squat, you’ll notice that you can squat in a much more upright position.
+By doing a training phase using the safety bar squat, you'll notice that you can squat in a much more upright position.

 7. Goblet Squat

-The goblet squat is simliar to the front squat but instead of using a barbell, you are using a single dumbbell.
+The goblet squat is similar to the front squat, but you use a single dumbbell instead of a barbell.

-Goblet squats are an easier variation and used as a precursor to advance to the front squat, back squat, and more specific variations of the belt squat.
+Goblet squats are an easier variation and are used as a precursor to advance to the front, back, and more specific variations of the belt squat.

-The goblet squat has been shown to be an effective exercise to teach proper hip-hinge movement patterns, which is important for people with pre-existing knee and back conditions.
+The goblet squat is an effective exercise to teach proper hip-hinge movement patterns, which is important for people with pre-existing knee and back conditions.

 How To Do It